Tier 3 Weight Management Patient Portal

 The service is available to individuals who:

-- Have a BMI over 35 with another health condition that can be improved with weight-loss such as Type 2 Diabetes, sleep apnoea or high blood pressure
+• Have a body mass index (BMI) over 35 with another health condition that can be improved with weight-loss such as Type 2 Diabetes, sleep apnoea or high blood pressure

-- Are a resident in the Doncaster borough or have a Doncaster registered GP
+• Are a resident in the Doncaster or Bassetlaw areas and/or have a Doncaster or Bassetlaw registered GP

 What do our patients say?